Derek Lidow: Early years

 Lidow holds degrees from Princeton and Stanford.
 He received his BSE summa cum laude from Princeton University in 1973, and a PhD in applied physics as a Hertz Foundation Fellow at Stanford University in 1976.
 Lidow's PhD thesis identified a new type of atomic interaction in the presence of intense beams of light.

 In 1977 Lidow began a 22-year career at International Rectifier, founded by his grandfather and his father Eric Lidow (CEO at the time) in 1947, as a Production Engineer.
 He then served as Vice President of Operations, and was promoted in 1985 to Executive Vice President for Marketing and Administration.

 Lidow became President of International Rectifier's Power Products Division in 1989, and was elected to the board of directors in 1994.
 In March 1995, Mr. Lidow replaced his father as the chief executive officer, serving alongside his brother Alex Lidow who remained CEO until 2007.

 Career

 After leaving International Rectifier, Lidow founded iSuppli in 1999, a market research firm sold to global information company IHS in 2010 for $95 million.
 Lidow was also a member of the board of directors for United Silicon Carbide Inc., a technology company.

 Lidow is widely cited as an expert on the electronics industry.
 His contributions range from multiple technology patents to supply chain applications used by companies like Sony, Samsung, Philips, Goldman Sachs and IBM.

-Today, Lidow is a professor of practice at Princeton, where he teaches and publishes on leadership, innovation, entrepreneurship, and the history of entrepreneurship.